Home / Blog / SRT and SST Video Transport Protocols: Understanding the Differences

 What is SST?

-SST is a proprietary and award-winning network protocol originally developed by Aviwest 13 years ago when the first 3G cellular networks appeared.
-SST’s unique IP bonding technology can dynamically manage the quality of service to ensure reliable and broadcast-grade video transmission over 3G/4G/5G cellular, LAN, Wi-Fi, satellite, and the public internet.
-SST aggregates multiple network connections in real time while dynamically adapting video bitrates to meet bandwidth fluctuations.
-It also includes content encryption and the retransmission of lost video data.
-In addition to video, SST streams can also include audio, metadata, and remote control of devices such as video transmitters and PTZ cameras via the company’s DataBridge technology.
+SST is a proprietary and Emmy award-winning network protocol originally developed by Haivision for transporting video over cellular networks.
+SST aggregates multiple network connections in real-time while dynamically adapting video bitrates to meet bandwidth fluctuations.
+It also includes content encryption and the retransmission of lost video, audio, and metadata packets.

 SRT and SST: Answers to Frequently Asked Questions

-No, SRT will not replace SST.
-SRT and SST are fundamentally different and complementary technologies.
-SST is designed for streaming over bonded mobile and other types of networks using Aviwest video transmitters.
-SRT was designed to reliably transport video over the internet at low latency.
-As an open-source protocol, it can work with any SRT-compliant hardware or software.
+SRT and SST are fundamentally different and complementary video transport protocol technologies.
+SST is designed for streaming over bonded mobile and other types of networks using Haivision Pro, Air, and Falkon mobile video transmitters as well as the MoJoPro smartphone camera app.
+SRT was designed to reliably transport live video over the internet at low latency.
+As an open-source protocol, it can work with any SRT compliant hardware or software.
 As the two protocols serve different purposes, the two will continue to exist and work side-by-side.

 Will SST be included in SRT?

-There is no intention to include SST in SRT or open-source SST.
+There is no intention to include SST in SRT or to open-source SST.
 SST is a proprietary technology found in our mobile video transmitters that also supports SRT for interoperability.
-The two protocols are designed for different use cases, some of which may require both technologies.
+The two protocols are designed for different use cases, some which may require both technologies.
+However, many Haivision products including our field units, Haivision StreamHub receivers, and the Haivision Hub 360 cloud solution support both protocols.

 Do SST and SRT work together?

 Yes!
 There are lots of use cases where SST and SRT can work together.
-For example, our SST receiver, StreamHub, can output video in SRT for downstream interoperability with other broadcast equipment or cloud-based live production platforms.
+For example, when covering live sporting events there may be a need for fixed encoders around a venue streaming video with SRT while battery-powered cameras and mobile transmitters capture the action up close and conduct interviews using the SST protocol over a 5G network.
+Furthermore, our SST receiver, StreamHub, can output video in SRT for downstream interoperability with other broadcast equipment or cloud-based live production platforms.
 By using both protocols, broadcasters can support a wide variety of video sources and live production workflows.

 SST enables bidirectional and low latency video transmission over 5G (as well as 3G and 4G), providing a reliable connection between the field and the studio.
 Although the need for mobile network bonding for bandwidth aggregations may be less with 5G networks, SST can ensure reliability by automatically switching to the most reliable network.
 SST aggregation of 5G networks can also support high bitrate video such as 4K UHD.
-SST can also be used to remotely control PTZ cameras and other equipment over 5G networks.
+The emergence of private 5G networks enables SST to be used in place of cables and RF technology when broadcasting from a fixed venue or even in motion, such as onboard sailboats or automobiles.

 The Latest on SRT and SST

-Recently we announced that Haivision has added SRT protocol support to the PRO, AIR, and RACK series allowing for interoperability with the complete Haivision product portfolio and other SRT-enabled solutions.
+We have added SRT protocol support to all our mobile transmitters allowing for interoperability with the complete Haivision product portfolio and other SRT-enabled solutions.
 SRT is also supported as outputs from the StreamHub mobile video receiver.
-This allows our mobile transmitters and video encoders to be used alongside other Haivision broadcast technology in a wide variety of broadcast production scenarios, including multi-camera remote production, cloud contribution and distribution, and collaborative decentralized workflows.
+This allows our mobile video transmitters, or field units, to be used alongside other Haivision broadcast technology including the popular Makito X4 video encoder in a wide variety of broadcast production scenarios, including multi-camera remote production, cloud contribution and distribution, and collaborative decentralized workflows.

 Adding the SRT protocol alongside SST dramatically improves interoperability with live broadcast production equipment and remote production workflows that include a mix of fixed and mobile video contribution sources, especially for live sports that require both stationary and portable cameras.